-Daryl Ilbury is a specialist in media consumer behaviour.
+Daryl Ilbury is a specialist in media consumer behaviour and strategic thinking.
 He draws on over 30 years’ experience as an award-winning broadcaster and writer, journalist, and author; as well as a degree in clinical psychology, a postgraduate HDE in clinical assessment and counselling, and a master’s degree in science journalism from City, University of London.

 Daryl in brief…

 Daryl is a former multi award-winning broadcaster, and founder of the online resource for radio talent, The Edge.
 As a journalist and columnist, he has had over 250 bylines in a number of leading titles, including Financial Times, Sunday Times, Saturday Star, Business Day, Mail & Guardian, bizcommunity.com, Sunday Tribune, and Leadership magazine, where a lot of his focus is on the interface of science, the media and human behaviour.
 You can find a selection of his work under ‘Articles‘.
 He consults on media consumer behaviour, and also designs and implements media engagement programmes for scientists.
 He is the author of three books: Tim Noakes Chews the Fat, published my Mampoer Shorts, and A Fox’s Tale and Tim Noakes: The Quiet Maverick, published by Penguin Random House.

 …and in case you need to know more…